How Oral Surgery Helps Correct Dental and Jaw Problems

 Frequently Asked Questions

-Q1: How long does it take to recover from jaw surgery?
+Q1: How long will it take to heal from jaw surgery?

 Most patients report manageable discomfort.
-Local anesthesia and sedation options make the procedure comfortable, and pain is usually controlled with simple medications afterward.
+Anesthesia local to the area and options for sedation help to make the procedure more comfortable and the pain can be reduced with simple medicines following the procedure.

-Q3: Can oral surgery fix breathing problems like sleep apnea?
+Q3: Is oral surgery able to help with breathing issues such as sleep apnea?

-Q5: How soon can I eat normally after an oral surgery?
+Q5: At what point will I eat again after having an oral procedure?